-Interference with or obstruction of the student conduct process, including failure to appear at a hearing, failure to testify at a hearing, violating and/or failure to complete judicial sanctions.

-(s) FAILURE TO COMPLY WITH DIRECTIVE.
-Failure to comply with a directive of law enforcement or a University official.

-(t) COMPLICITY IN VIOLATING THE CONDUCT CODE.
-Attempting, aiding, abetting, conspiring, hiring or being an accessory to any act prohibited by this code.

-(3) Sanctions - aA student adjudicated responsible for violations under subsection (2) of this regulation the Student Conduct Code, shall be subject to sanctions commensurate with the offense with consideration given to any aggravating and mitigating circumstances.
-Sanctions include one or more of the following penalties, unless otherwise expressly provided:

-(a) Reprimand - $\underline{t}$ The student is given formal written notice and official recognition that the behavior has violated the Student Conduct Code.

-(b) Conduct Probation - $\underline{t}$ The student is deemed not in good standing and cannot represent the University on any athletic team other than intramurals, hold an office in any student organization registered with the University, or represent the University in any extracurricular activity or official function or participate in any study abroad program.
+Interference with or obstruction of the student conduct process, including failure to appear at a hearing, failure to testify at a hearing, violating and/or failure to complete judicial sanctions. - (s) FAILURE TO COMPLY WITH DIRECTIVE.
+Failure to comply with a directive of law enforcement or a University official. - (t) COMPLICITY IN VIOLATING THE CONDUCT CODE.
+Attempting, aiding, abetting, conspiring, hiring or being an accessory to any act prohibited by this code. - (3) Sanctions a student adjudicated responsible for violations under subsection (2) of this regulation, shall be subject to sanctions commensurate with the offense with consideration given to any aggravating and mitigating circumstances.
+Sanctions include one or more of the following penalties, unless otherwise expressly provided: - (a) Reprimand the student is given formal written notice and official recognition that the behavior has violated the Student Conduct Code. - (b) Conduct Probation the student is deemed not in good standing and cannot represent the University on any athletic team other than intramurals, hold an office in any student organization registered with the University, or represent the University in any extracurricular activity or official function or participate in any study abroad program.
 The duration of any probation period or any conditions or sanctions imposed for the violation shall be in proportion to the seriousness of the violation.

-(c) Loss of University Privileges - dDenial of specific University privileges including, but not limited to, attendance at athletic functions, unrestricted library use, parking privileges, university computer usage, and residence hall visitation for a designated period of time.

-(d) Suspension - $\underline{t}$ The student is required to leave the University for a given or indefinite period of time, the termination of which shall depend upon specified acts of the student's own volition related to mitigation of the offense committed.
-The student must comply with all sanctions prior to re-admission.

-(e) Expulsion - Thethe student is permanently deprived of his or her opportunity to continue at the University in any status.

-(f) Restitution - Thethe student is required to pay for loss of or damages to University property, provided that such payment shall be limited to the actual cost of repair or replacement of such property.

-(g) Reduced or Failing Grade - Thethe student is given a reduced or failing grade for the class in which the offense occurred for a violations of the Academic Honesty GuidelinesStudent Honor Code, but only by the faculty member involved and upon recommendation thereof, except as otherwise provided in subsectionRegulation 6C1-4.017(4), F.A.C.

-(h) Community/University Service - $A\underline{a}$ student is required to complete a specified number of hours of service to the campus or general community.
+- (c) Loss of University Privileges denial of specific University privileges including, but not limited to, attendance at athletic functions, unrestricted library use, parking privileges, university computer usage, and residence hall visitation for a designated period of time. - (d) Suspension the student is required to leave the University for a given or indefinite period of time, the termination of which shall depend upon specified acts of the student's own volition related to mitigation of the offense committed.
+The student must comply with all sanctions prior to re-admission. - (e) Expulsion the student is permanently deprived of his or her opportunity to continue at the University in any status. - (f) Restitution the student is required to pay for loss of or damages to University property, provided that such payment shall be limited to the actual cost of repair or replacement of such property. - (g) Reduced or Failing Grade the student is given a reduced or failing grade for the class in which the offense occurred for a violation of the Student Honor Code, but only by the faculty member involved and upon recommendation thereof, except as otherwise provided in Regulation 6C1-4.017(4). - (h) Community/University Service a student is required to complete a specified number of hours of service to the campus or general community.